Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 by Danielle Falk

-Use readily available hobby electrical parts and everyday materials to create an art bot that draws by itself!
+Learn how to create an art bot that really draws!
+With simple instructions, this project is great for big kids, tweens, and teens!
 Project and post by Danielle Falk of Little Ginger Studio.

 I’ve been itching to create art robots with children for YEARS!
 It looked like so much fun to make a real moving robot from scratch that can actually draw!
 And I wasn’t disappointed.